matebaranyi1995/interpretable-dl/README.md

 ## Data privacy

-Due to the sensitive nature of the data we will not upload the original data for Milestone 1.
-We have uploaded a simulated datase.
-We generated a new random data based on the frequencies of the original features.
-This way we get a new random data with the same features.
-The marginal distribution of a selected feature will be the same as in the original data, but the features in the simulated data will be independent from each other.
-Later we will generate our dataset with a much more sophisticated method (e.g. using GANs or auto-encoders) which will be better suited to test a neural network framework.
+Due to the sensitive nature of our data we could not upload the original data sheets here, hence one of our objectives was to generate an anonymous synthetic dataset that is somewhat similar to the original.
+Our goal as to use a sophisticated method and Bálint Gyires-Tóth suggested tying GANs.
+Fortunately, there are a few recently proposed GANs that are designed for anonymizing and modeling tabular data, e.g. [table-GAN](https://github.com/mahmoodm2/tableGAN) , [TGAN](https://github.com/DAI-Lab/TGAN), and [CTGAN](https://github.com/DAI-Lab/CTGAN).
+In the final version of this project, we used the CTGAN model.